bewakes/flappy-box-GA/README.md

-# Travelling Salesman Problem(TSP) using genetic algorithm
+# Genetic Algorithm that plays flappy Bird(Box)
-This program uses Genetic Algorithm to find an sub-optimal solution to the travelling salesman problem.
+This program uses Genetic Algorithm to play flappy bird.
+The bird is replaced with a box though.

 ## Requirements
 Any system with `python>=3.6` and `pip` will do.